maciekpojedynski/netflix-datawarehouse-ML/README.md

 # netflix-datawarehouse-ML
 ## Motive
-The motive of this project are to: create DWH with TSQL, Relocating the project from local to cloud service (AWS), preparing ML environment in order to forecast, last but not least making package with docker and sending it to ECS or EKS hard to tell at the beginning but we will see as fast as the project goes.
+The motives of this project are to: create DWH with TSQL, Relocating the project from local to cloud service (AWS), preparing ML environment in order to forecast, last but not least making package with docker and sending it to ECS or EKS hard to tell at the beginning but we will see as fast as the project goes.

 READ ME IN PROGRESS!!